bradymholt/geekytidbits.com/posts/archive/2016-01-20-performance-tuning-postgres/index.md

 permalink: /performance-tuning-postgres/
 ---

-Database performance tuning: developers usually either love it or loathe.
+Database performance tuning: developers usually either love it or loathe it.
 I happen to be one that enjoys it and want to share some of the techniques I've been using lately to tune poor performing queries in PostgreSQL.
-This is not meant to be exhausive but more of a primer for those just getting their feet wet with tuning.
+This is not meant to be exhaustive but more of a primer for those just getting their feet wet with tuning.

 ## Finding Slow Queries